Deploy Infinite Scale on the Hetzner Cloud

 • …Contact emails @example.org are forbidden:

-The environment variable TRAEFIK_ACME_MAIL needs to be set to a valid eMail address you own.
+The environment variable TRAEFIK_ACME_MAIL must be set to a valid e-mail address that you own.

 • …unable to generate a certificate for the domains…, acme: error: 400 and acme-challenge:

-Check if the TCP ports 80/443 are open in the firewall configured.
-You can run a test during running compose to test if traefik can be reached on those ports.
-To do so visit Let’s Debug.
+Check that the TCP ports 80/443 are open in the configured firewall.
+You can run a test while running compose to see if traefik can be reached on these ports.
+To do this, visit Let’s Debug.

 • …DNS problem: NXDOMAIN looking up A for…

-This points to a DNS resolution problem.
-Check if the domains entered in the DNS and in the .env file match.
-Note that when using wildcard domains on the DNS, the fixed part must match on both sides.
+This indicates a DNS resolution problem.
+Check that the domains in the DNS and the .env file match.
+Note that when using wildcard domains in the DNS, the fixed part must match on both sides.

-For any issue fixed, before you bring up the instance again, some steps need to be taken.
-This is because the certificate volume now holds invalid data:
+For each problem that is fixed, there are a few steps that must be taken before you can start the instance again.
+This is because the certificate volume now contains invalid data:

 Post fixing the issue

-The following actions need to be taken before starting the deployment again:
+The following actions must be taken before restarting the deployment:

 Shut down the deployment